Casneil/Items-Catalog/README.md

 5 Open your terminal in the same directory as you vagrant file

-vagrant up
+>vagrant up

 This will cause Vagrant to download the Ubuntu operating system and install it.
-This may take quite a while depending on how fast your Internet connection is.
+This may process may take quite a while depending on your Internet speed.

-After the above command succeeds, connect to the newly created VM by typing in yout terminal:
+After the the installation completes, connect to the newly created VM by typing in yout terminal:

 >vagrant ssh

-Type cd </vagrant/ to navigate to the shared repository.
+To the shared repository type:

+>cd/vagrant/

 Download or clone this repository, and navigate to it.